szczyglis-dev/py-gpt/README.md

 *VoyageAI*

-- `VoyageAI API key`: Required for the Voyage API - embeddings for Anthropic and DeepSeek API.
+- `Voyage AI API key`: Required for the Voyage API - embeddings for Anthropic and DeepSeek API.

 *OpenRouter*